Lethal Weapon

-Lethal Weapon is a 1987 American buddy cop action comedy film directed and co-produced by Richard Donner, written by Shane Black, and co-produced by Joel Silver.
-It stars Mel Gibson and Danny Glover alongside Gary Busey, Tom Atkins, Darlene Love, and Mitchell Ryan.
-In Lethal Weapon, a pair of mismatched LAPD detectives – Martin Riggs (Gibson), a former Green Beret who has become suicidal following the death of his wife, and veteran officer and family man Roger Murtaugh (Glover) – work together as partners.
+Lethal Weapon is a 1987 American action thriller film directed by Richard Donner and written by Shane Black.
+Starring Mel Gibson and Danny Glover, the film follows two mismatched LAPD detectives—Martin Riggs (Gibson), a volatile former Special Forces soldier struggling with suicidal impulses after his wife's death, and Roger Murtaugh (Glover), a seasoned homicide sergeant and devoted family man—who are partnered to investigate a young woman's apparent suicide during the Christmas season.
+The supporting cast includes Gary Busey, Tom Atkins, Darlene Love, and Mitchell Ryan.

+Conceived by then-unknown screenwriter Shane Black as a contemporary urban Western exploring trauma, masculinity, and moral decay in Los Angeles, the film underwent extensive development under producer Joel Silver and was shaped by Donner's emphasis on character dynamics and gallows humor.
+Black's script, among the highest-selling spec scripts of the 1980s, helped redefine the buddy cop genre.

-The film was released on March 6, 1987.
-Upon its release, Lethal Weapon grossed over $120 million (against a production budget of $15 million) and was nominated for the Academy Award for Best Sound.
-It spawned a franchise that includes three sequels and a television series, with a fourth sequel in development.
+Released theatrically in the United States on March 6, 1987, by Warner Bros., Lethal Weapon was both a critical and commercial success, grossing over $120 million worldwide against a $15 million budget and earning an Academy Award nomination for Best Sound.
+Its success established Gibson and Glover as major stars and solidified Donner's reputation for high-energy, character-driven action filmmaking.

+Lethal Weapon spawned a media franchise that includes three sequels, beginning with Lethal Weapon 2 (1989), and a television adaptation.

 Plot

-Following the recent death of his wife, Los Angeles Police Department (LAPD) narcotics Sergeant Martin Riggs, a former Special Forces soldier, has become suicidal and erratic.
-Despite the protests of the police therapist, the captain believes Riggs is faking his psychosis to be forcibly retired with a generous pension and partners him with fellow war veteran and Homicide Sergeant Roger Murtaugh.
-Riggs and Murtaugh do not get along as Murtaugh is equally dismissive of Riggs's mental state, but is eventually convinced Riggs is truly suicidal.
+Following the recent death of his wife, LAPD narcotics Sergeant Martin Riggs, a former Special Forces soldier, has become suicidal and erratic.
+Despite the protests of police therapist Stephanie Woods, Captain Ed Murphy believes Riggs is faking his psychosis to be forcibly retired with a generous pension, and partners him with fellow war veteran and seasoned Homicide Sergeant Roger Murtaugh.
+Riggs and Murtaugh do not get along well as Murtaugh is initially dismissive of Riggs's mental state, but he is soon convinced Riggs is genuinely suicidal.

-Murtaugh is contacted by a former Vietnam War friend, Michael Hunsaker, ostensibly to help his daughter Amanda escape her life of prostitution and pornography, but Amanda kills herself by jumping from an apartment balcony before she and Murtaugh meet.
-Her autopsy shows she was fatally poisoned with tainted drugs, indicating she was potentially murdered.
-Riggs and Murtaugh attempt to question her pimp, but are assaulted after finding drugs on the premises, forcing Riggs to kill the pimp to save Murtaugh's life.
-Their final lead is Dixie, a prostitute who witnessed Amanda's death, and whom the pair believe may have poisoned her.
+During the Christmas season, Murtaugh is contacted by his former Vietnam War comrade, Michael Hunsaker, ostensibly to rescue his daughter Amanda from a life of drugs and pornography.
+However, before they can meet, Amanda jumps to her death from an apartment balcony.
+An autopsy later reveals she was poisoned with tainted drugs, indicating she would have died even if she had not jumped.
+Riggs and Murtaugh attempt to question Amanda's pimp, but are ambushed after finding cocaine on the premises, forcing Riggs to kill the pimp to save Murtaugh.
+Their final lead is Dixie, a prostitute who witnessed Amanda's death, and who the pair believe have poisoned her.
 Dixie's home explodes as they arrive and her corpse is later recovered.
-Riggs locates components of a mercury switch explosive among the debris, a specialty explosive he recalls being used by Central Intelligence Agency (CIA) mercenaries in Vietnam.
-The suspect is detailed by neighborhood children, who noticed he had an elite special forces tattoo similar to Riggs's.
+Riggs locates components of a mercury switch explosive among the debris, a specialty explosive he recalls being used by CIA mercenaries in the war.
+The bomber was witnessed by neighborhood children, who noticed he had an elite special forces tattoo similar to Riggs's.